dariosusman/wazuh-documentation/source/user-manual/capabilities/syscollector.rst

 Packages
 ^^^^^^^^

 The current packages inventory of each Wazuh agent.
-On Linux systems, retrieved packages can be `deb`, `pacman` or `rpm` types.
+On Linux systems, retrieved packages can be `deb`, `pacman`, `rpm` or `snap` types.

 +------------------+----------------------------------------+---------------------------------------------------+--------------------+
 | Field            | Description                            | Example                                           | Available          |